abrierley0/incompressible_repo/vector_psi_omega/README.md

 deactivate
 ```

-4. **Install required packages**.
+4. **Install packages required to run the code**.
 Using *python package installer* or '*pip*', contain the packages and their versions *within* your new enironment so that they are directly accessible if you have activated the environment,

 ```bash
 pip install matplotlib